 Limitations of general 3D sheet metal unfolding

-It does not need parameters and does not have to be generated under the “sheet metal module”.
-However, recognizable bending edges are also required to recognize and expand automatically.
+Parameterless sheet metal unfolding has less strict requirements for existing three-dimensional products.
+It does not require parameters and does not have to be generated under the “sheet metal module”.
+However, recognizable bending edges are required for automatic recognition and expansion.

 Limitations of one-step forming deployment

 One-step forming and unfolding is generally used to approximate the unfolding shape of special-shaped holes.

 In the actual operation process, its accuracy and operation time depend directly on the size of the surface virtual mesh.